 - Played straight somewhat with the Quilboar in Mulgore.
 Despite the fact that the Tauren have constantly been hounded and attacked by Quilboar across Kalimdor, rather than drive them from the Tauren's homelands, Baine opts to instead find a 'peaceful alternative' which ends up with the Tauren sending ill-fated ambassadors to the Quilboar, and eventually with Hamuul creating a river to try and placate them with the water they've been attacking the Tauren for.

-- Extreme Doormat: Baine has grown this reputation for coldly dismissing vicious attacks by the Alliance on the tauren.
+- Extreme Doormat: Baine has grown this reputation for his muted responses to attacks by the Alliance on the tauren.

 - Hoist by His Own Petard: In Endtime, you can use the lava mechanic against him by using it to empower your own weapons as well as Baine's.
 Also, periodically, he'll throw one of the large totems off his back at a player, and the player can catch it and toss it back at him to deal a lot of damage and stun him.

 - Idiot Ball: There was once a Tribe of Tauren called the Stonespire Tribe.
 They were wiped out to three men by the Dwarves, who set up Bael Modan on their former home.
 This is followed in Cataclysm by the Alliance leading a campaign across the Barrens, sacking and razing the civilian village of Taurajo, and laying siege to Mulgore.
-The locals of Taurajo establish Vendetta Point to defend Taurajo's survivors, and try to keep the Alliance out of Mulgore.
+The locals of Taurajo establish Vendetta Point to defend Taurajo's survivors, prevent Alliance soldiers from killing Horde civilians and try to keep the Alliance out of Mulgore.
 What does Baine do?
 He exiles the Tauren of Vendetta Point from Thunder Bluff for inciting violence.

 - It Was a Gift: Fearbreaker.
 Anduin's personal gift to him.
 But he doesn't feel worthy of it, so he returns it to Jaina in Tides of War.